Azores itinerary: 3 beautiful islands in 10 days

 Start your day with a visit to the natural pools at Santa Cruz (Piscinas naturais de Santa Cruz das Flores).
 The water here is incredibly clear and calm because of the volcanic rocks sheltering the pools.
 It’s the perfect spot for swimming and snorkeling.

-Next, visit Miradouro dos Caimbros for a fantastic view of the coast before heading to Baia da Alagoa.
-Surrounded by steep cliffs, it’s an amazing little beach with some cool sea cliffs in front of it.
+Next, visit Miradouro dos Caimbros for a fantastic view of the rugged east coast before heading to Baia da Alagoa.
+Surrounded by steep cliffs, it’s a picturesque little beach with some cool sea stacks in front of it.
 You can also swim and snorkel here but bring water shoes because the beach is very rocky.

-Me balancing myself on a rock at Baia de Alagoa beach, overlooking two jagged sea cliffs
+Me balancing myself on a rock at Baia de Alagoa beach, overlooking two jagged sea stacks.

 Baia da Alagoa